JohnnyCulbreth/JS311-VPP-Checkpoint2/README.md

 * Default Schema: We'll use the name of the database we created earlier, "admin"
 * Click "Test Connection".
 It should have been successful
 * Click "Ok" to save the connection The new connection should be listed under "MySQL Connections", double click it to connect to the database

+Test DB setup by running a 'select *' query and making sure the data shows up.